saurabhdorle/Spam-detection/README.md

 **3) Lemmetization:** Every single words is replaced by its root word. e.g.:- 'tasted', 'tasting' replace by 'taste' only.

-**4) Part-of-Speech(POS) tagging:** Tags are assigned to every word, whether that word is noun, pronoun, verb etc. So that it will help in identifying the maeanig behind while sentence. e.g.: - 'John' 'NN' (NN = Noun i.e. tag)
+**4) Part-of-Speech(POS) tagging:** Tags are assigned to every word, whether that word is noun, pronoun, verb etc. So that it will help in identifying the meaning behind the sentence. e.g.: - 'John' 'NN' (NN = Noun i.e. tag)

 **5) word embedding using TFIDF:** Textual data transformed into numeric format using TFIDF(Term Frequency - Inverse Document frequency)